-For a 10–25 employee CPA firm in the Nashville area, managed IT services typically cost $100–$250+ per user per month, depending on security requirements, IRS compliance needs, and tax-season support expectations.
+For a 10–25 employee CPA firm in the Nashville area, managed IT services typically cost between $100–$250+ per user per month, depending on security requirements, compliance expectations, software complexity, and support standards.

 What’s Included in Managed IT for CPA Firms